paddy-seismic/retreat/README.md

 ### Array Processing parameters

-Set parameters for the array processing, using the standard *array_analysis* routines in *obspy*.
+Sets parameters for the array processing, using the standard *array_analysis* routines in *obspy*.
 See the *obspy* documentation [here](https://docs.obspy.org/packages/autogen/obspy.signal.array_analysis.array_processing.html#obspy.signal.array_analysis.array_processing).
 The choice of these values will depend very much on the particular array being used.

 * The first set of 5 values define the **slowness grid** over which to perform the beamforming.
 These are the minimum and maximum slowness values in the *x*- and *y*-directions, and the desired slowness step (or resolution).